 The January application deadline has now passed; however, applications will be accepted on a rolling basis until May 13, 2014.

 The TransAtlantic Masters Program (TAM) trains graduate students pursuing international careers in administration, diplomacy, business, policy-making, consulting, teaching, and research.
-Offered by way of partnerships between world-renowned universities in the United States and Europe, TAM is a unique and intensive degree program.
+Offered by way of partnerships between world-renowned universities in the United States, Europe and the Middle East, TAM is a unique and intensive degree program.
 TAM students pursue graduate study on both sides of the Atlantic while earning a master’s degree.